AugurProject/augur-walkthrough/escapeHatch.md

 - [x] The tx(s) to withdraw should succeed.
 - [x] After you've withdrawn the available funds, you should be shown the "no funds" escape hatch message.
 - [x] Your total funds should reflect your new, correct balance (minus gas for the withdraw tx).

+### Trading - Position

+With a fresh account (with no previous txs) fill a market order so you have a position.
+Keep track of the total ETH tied up in the position and the number of shares you hold.

+Pull the escape hatch.

+- [x] The escape hatch modal should come up, with a message saying you have funds to withdraw.
+- [x] The withdraw funds button should bring up a Review screen.
+- [ ] The amount of funds available to withdraw should be correct.
+- [ ] The amount of shares avilable to withdraw should be correct.
+- [ ] The tx(s) to withdraw should succeed, including the tx(s) to convert shares into ETH.
+- [x] After you've withdrawn the available funds, you should be shown the "no funds" escape hatch message.
+- [ ] Your total funds should reflect your new, correct balance (minus gas for the withdraw tx).

 ## Notes